unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Create executable management system
+ * Add features to executable system
+   * Relaunching + extended state: IsRunning, IsRelaunching
+   * Targetted start/stop/restart functions
    * Logging to a file
-   * Logging to websockets when requested
-   * Relaunch parameters
-   * Functions for later use in the API: add/delete/update/stop/start/restart
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Implement web interface